 Laundry is done once each week by an outside professional laundry service that has been chosen to assure the highest quality of service with regards to providing clean, efficient, and reliable service.
 Laundry is picked up at camp by the company once each week and returned two days later.
-Each camper will receive an individual laundry bag (campers will be able to send laundry out only in the bag provided by camp).
-Each camper's laundry bag will be labeled with their name and their laundry will be done on an individual basis.
-Please remember that all personal clothing items must be clearly marked with the camper's first and last name, even with the personal bag service.
+Each cabin will receive laundry bags that the campers will share. (campers will be able to send laundry out only in the bag provided by camp).
+Each laundry bag will be labeled with the name of their cabin on it.
+Please remember that all personal clothing items must be clearly marked with the camper's first and last name.
 We suggest using permanent or laundry markers (make sure names are legible) or sewn-on/ironed-on labels.
 Campers should still bring their own laundry bag with them to camp to store their dirty clothes between trips to the laundry.